 The wellbeing of children and families is very important.
 The emotional impact of the NCMP has been researched and studies show that body image, self-esteem, weight-related teasing and restrictive eating behaviours do not change as a result of being measured or receiving feedback.
-Measurements are conducted in a sensitive way, in private and away from other children.
+Measurements are conducted in a sensitive way.
 If you are concerned about your child's growth, weight, body image or eating patterns, seek further support from the School Nursing Service or your GP.